IshanGarg2596/GroceryStore/README.md

 # GroceryStore

-An API and mern app for grocery store to make their own website.
+An API and mern app for grocery stores to make their own website.

 Both API and mern app can be used seperately.